Controllable Text Summarization: Unraveling Challenges, Approaches, and Prospects -- A Survey: Approaches to Controlled Summarization

-\textbf{Abstractivity.} Abstractivity measures the degree of textual novelty between the source text and summary.
-In their work, \citet{see-etal-2017-get} introduces a pointer-generator network to control the source copying and generate novel word/sentence generation.
-The \textit{pointing} mechanism aims to copy the source information, whereas the \textit{generator} component will generate the novel information.
-However, the pointer-generator mechanism \underline{\textit{\textbf{fails}}} to generate higher abstraction levels, \citet{kryscinski-etal-2018-improving} tackles this problem in two ways: 1) decompose the decoder into a contextual network to retrieve the relevant parts of the source text and generate the summary by utilizing a pretrained model, 2) a mixed RL-based objective jointly optimizes the n-gram overlap with the ground truth summary.
-Similarly, \citet{song2020controlling} controls the copying behavior by using a \textit{mix-and-match} strategy to generate summaries with varying n-gram copy rates.
+\textbf{Abstractivity.} It measures the degree of textual novelty between the source text and summary. \citet{see-etal-2017-get} introduce a pointer-generator network to control the source copying via \textit{pointing} and generate novel sentence formations by using \textit{generator} mechanism.
+However, this scheme \underline{\textit{\textbf{fails}}} to generate higher abstraction levels. \citet{kryscinski-etal-2018-improving} tackle this problem in two ways: 1) decompose the decoder into a contextual network to retrieve the relevant parts of the text and generate the summary by utilizing a pretrained model, 2) a mixed RL-based objective jointly optimizes the n-gram overlap with the ground truth summary.
+Similarly, \citet{song2020controlling} control the copying behavior by using a \textit{mix-and-match} strategy to generate summaries with varying n-gram copy rates.
 Based on the \textit{seen}, \textit{unseen} words from the source text, the system controls the copying percentage by acting as a language modeling task.

-Moreover, token-based controllable approaches such as ControlSum \cite{fan-etal-2018-controllable} allow the users to explicitly specify the control attribute to facilitate better control.
-However, controlSum does not provide any supervision on \underline{\textit{\textbf{violating}}} the controllability.
-To alleviate this issue, \citet{Chan2021ControllableSW} proposes an RL-based framework on the constrained Markov decision process and introduced a reward to penalize the violation of attribute requirement.
+Moreover, methods such as ControlSum \cite{fan-etal-2018-controllable} allow the users to explicitly specify the control attribute to facilitate better control.
+However, it does not provide any supervision on \underline{\textit{\textbf{violating}}} the controllability.
+To alleviate this issue, \citet{Chan2021ControllableSW} propose an RL-based framework on the constrained Markov decision process and introduced a reward to penalize the violation of attribute requirement.

-\textbf{Salience. } Salience captures the most important information or sentences in a document.
-In SummaRuNNer \cite{nallapati2017summarunner}, the salience is modeled as a feature in a classification objective.
-It models the task of summarization as a GRU \cite{cho-etal-2014-learning} based text sequence to binary sequence learning \cite{bahdanau2014neural} task at a sentence level for single documents.
-The binary score indicates the membership of the sentence in the summary.
-The system performs \underline{\textit{\textbf{poorly}}} on out-of-domain datasets.
-To retain key content from the source in the summary, \citet{li-etal-2018-guiding} introduces a Key Information Guide Network, where keywords are identified by the TextRank algorithm with a modified attention mechanism that accommodates the key information as an additional input.
-However, it focuses on informativeness \underline{\textit{\textbf{ignoring}}} coherence and readability features.